andrey-pr/OpenBafangTool/README.md

 ![Display connector](docs/assets/readme/uart_can_connectors.png)

-All kinds of modern bafang hardware with CAN bus are supported: all mid-drive motors, all hub motors with bafang controller, all displays and all digital torque sensors, as well as all kinds of motors with UART (but not displays with UART).
+All kinds of modern Bafang hardware with the CAN bus are supported:

+All mid-drive motors, all hub motors with Bafang controller, all displays, and all digital torque sensors, as well as all kinds of motors with UART (but not displays with UART)

-Also, you may encount bafang electrics with label of other brand: I tested motors branded for Qwic and AEG, also there is information about bafangs branded for Prophete, E-Novation and Blaupunkt (but I not tested them).
+There are also Bafang motors made for Prophete, E-Novation, and Blaupunkt, but I haven't tried them yet.

 Important notices:
-1. Some devices have firmware with limited configurable parameters, and it does not depends on model.
-For example, I tested 3 absolutely same M420 mid-drives, and two of them have all configurable paramters available, and one of them does not have most of parameters.
+1. Some devices have firmware with limited configurable parameters, and it does not depend on model.

+For example, I tested 3 absolutely idendical M420 mid-drive models, and two of them had all configurable parameters available, and one of them does not offer most of the parameters.

-2. If you have bike with bafang hub motor, check brand of it's controller: some bike manufacturers may install bafang hub motor with third-party controller.
+3. If you have a bike with a Bafang hub motor, check the brand of it's controller: Some bike manufacturers may install Bafang hub motors with third-party controllers.

+We cant support them.

-3. Sub-brands usually also have branded motors from other manufacturers; some of sub-branded models are non-bafang, so you need to search information right for model of your device.
+4. Sub-brands usually also have branded motors from other manufacturers; some of those sub-branded models are non-bafang, so you need to search information right for model of your device.

 <!-- RELEASE NOTES -->
 ## Release Notes